Spanish and Portuguese

 PORT:2500Accelerated Intermediate Portuguese5

-The second option requires three courses taken in the following sequence to complete the World Languages requirement.
+The second sequence requires three courses taken in the following order to reach and complete the fourth level of Portuguese.

 Course # Title Hours